ITensor/website/docs/periodic.md

 * Use "infinite boundary conditions," that is, use infinite DMRG.
 This has a cost that can be even less than with OBC yet is completely free of finite-size effects.

-However, there are cases where PBC can be preferable.
-Here are a few such cases:
+However, there are cases where PBC remains preferable despite the extra overhead.
+A few such cases are:

 * Benchmarking DMRG against another code that uses PBC, such as a Monte Carlo or exact diagonalization code.